 Drag/drop from Finder windows was not originally supported, but from v5.9.0, Cmd+dragging an image from Finder into a Map view will create a picture adornment.

 [Following may not hold true post v5.6.0] Images are inserted and displayed at 'actual size' (i.e. for current desktop resolution - normally 72 dpi).
-Resizing the picture's 'frame' won't zoom the image size but it will crop it if smaller than the image.
+Resizing the picture's 'frame' won't zoom the image size but it will crop it if smaller than the image (since v5.6.0 the image simply appears to scale with the adornment frame; there is no method to restore 'normal size').
 The image does scale if the whole map is zoomed in or out.

-The image format must be a bitmap image, not vector-based (i.e. CAD or EPS).
-The image files may have the extensions (formats) .gif, .jpg, .jpeg, or .png.
+The image format must be a bitmap image (GIF/PNG/JPG/JPEG/BMP) and not vector-based (i.e. not CAD, AI or EPS).

 Just as normal adornments aren't exported in HTML Export, neither are picture adornments.